kdz/ebohub/D_Q1.md

 ### The Solution ###

 I developed EboHub as a cloud-based service with a centralized disease database containing surveillance, case and contact-tracing data.
-It used 2-way SMS interactions with health-care workers and the public (with call-in and browser-based interfaces as well), to provide real-time access to case status, to-do lists for workers, contact-tracing, symptom and care instructions as well as allowing SMS-driven updates to that disease database.
+It uses 2-way SMS interactions with health-care workers and the public (with call-in and browser-based interfaces as well), to provide real-time access to case status, to-do lists for workers, contact-tracing, symptom and care instructions and allows authorized workers to do SMS-driven updates to the disease database.

 EboHub uses Twilio as a gateway for SMS-Http and Voice-Http bridge services, Python as the implementation language, Flask as the web-server framework, PostGresql as a database, and Heroku as a scalable deployment platform.
+I used ngrok during development to route public HTTP requests (originating from SMS or browser interactions) to my laptop.

 ![image](https://cloud.githubusercontent.com/assets/4351330/11172302/c1d32ae4-8bca-11e5-82be-e8d1f62ebe8b.png)

 ### Why It Is Good ###

-EboHub is currently a deployed robust functioning prototype with case surveillance, worker, patient, and facility coordination, and public education, which allows:
+EboHub is deployed as a robust functioning prototype with case surveillance, worker, patient, and facility coordination, and community education, which allows:

-  - 2-way SMS-based interaction with members of the public: `#help` (responds with menu of options), `#info` (provides disease, symptom, and care information), `loc` (updates the database with new patient location), and `i’m sick` (updates patient as a suspect in database).
+  - 2-way SMS-based interaction with members of the public: `#help` (responds with menu of options), `#info` (provides disease, symptom, and care information), `loc` and `name` (updates the database with new patient info), and `i’m sick` (updates patient as a suspect in database).
-  - 2-way SMS-based interaction with health-care workers: #loc (updates health-care worker’s location), todo (provides worker with assigned list of suspect, infected, and contact cases for worker’s location), update case (updates patient status for a given case), test results (updates or retrieves test results), contact (updates contact-tracing information for an infected case), i’m sick (marks health-care worker as a suspect), and #help (provides menu of options).
+  - 2-way SMS-based interaction with health-care workers: `#loc` (updates health-care worker’s location), `todo` (provides worker with assigned list of suspect, infected, and contact cases for worker’s location), `update` case (updates patient status for a given case), `contact` (updates contact-tracing information for an infected case), `i’m sick` (marks health-care worker as a suspect), and `#help` (provides menu of options).
   - Map of cases including suspects, infections, and exposures (people who may have been exposed and should be tracked).
-  - Voice and IVR interaction for the public.
+  - Voice and IVR interaction for the public (currently just a placeholder message).
   - Initial SMS-blast capability to send SMS messages to a selected set of workers or the public.
-  - Initial login and access controls for the web-based interface.
+  - Initial login and access controls for the web-based interface (disabled for demo purposes).

-Currently in-progress: full contact-tracing, and a database of health-care facilities (location, available beds, kits and disposables, etc.), to provide more useful real-time SMS information to workers.

 EboHub is unique in its holistic scope focusing on both health workers and locals, and in using SMS as a primary communication channel.
 EboHub directly addresses key objectives in USAID's original BAA for Fighting Ebola.
 It strengthens healthcare capacities by providing healthcare workers tools to improve quality and timeliness of patient care thereby preventing the virus from spreading.

 One crucial piece in the fight on Ebola is access to real-time information for health-care workers, health-care administrators, patients, and the public.
 Many mobile-phone based solutions come up short because vast areas in the region lack access to smart-phones and mobile internet access.
 EboHub will have a significant positive operational impact on current Ebola surveillance, prevention,  and treatment efforts.